 Members of senior management, including our Named Executive Officers, are eligible to receive equity compensation awards under our equity incentive plans.
 We believe that providing equity awards as a component of compensation for senior managers aligns the interests of senior managers with the interests of our stockholders by focusing the executive on the long-term growth of the Company, and not short-term individual performance.
 In addition, we believe that stock options provide an additional method of compensation where the return for each senior manager is directly tied to stockholders' return on their investment.
-Our stock option awards typically have a four year vesting period and are based on continued employment.

-Under our equity compensation design, the timing and size of the awards differ between Named Executive Officers and all other members of senior management.
-Our Named Executive Officers typically receive stock option awards in their first year of employment and receive awards approximately every four years when their previous awards become fully vested.
-This practice is designed to provide the Named Executive Officer a long-term focus that allows them to manage the business for the long term and aligns the interest of stockholders rather than managing for the short term.
-In contrast, members of senior management other than our Named Executive Officers typically receive grants on an annual basis based on their job level at the time and their individual and Company performance for the year.
+Under our equity compensation design, the timing and size of awards has differed among each Named Executive Officer and all other members of senior management.
+Historically, our stock option awards for Named Executive Officers have been intermittent multi-year grants with a four year vesting period and based on continued employment.
+The value of these awards was at or above the median for the peer group after spreading the value of our four-year option grants across the relevant four years.
+In contrast, members of senior management other than Named Executive Officers typically receive grants on an annual basis based on their job level at the time and their individual and Company performance for the year.